-However, as Jim Butschli states in his recent Packaging World article, 3D Printing’s Promise for the Medical Devices, “somewhere in the middle of these two application ranges, 3DP offers real-world benefits for manufacturing and packaging applications.”
+However, as Jim Butschli states in his recent Packaging World article, 3-D Printing’s Promise for the Medical Devices, “somewhere in the middle of these two application ranges, 3-D printing offers real-world benefits for manufacturing and packaging applications.”
 Including:

 At TEQ, we couldn’t agree more.
 Which is why we purchased our very own 3-D printing system that allows us to create one-off representations for customer review and product fit testing, as well as create machine-ready prototype molds for small part runs.
 As a result, we can help our customers solve design challenges early on in the product development process and bring their ideas to life faster while saving money.